VerdantFox/blog_posts/posts/0002_pytest_tips_and_tricks/pytest.md

 It is often useful to test a function with many different sets of input parameters.
-You could do this all in one test by testing one set of parameters, asserting the output, testing the next, asserting the next output, etc. But it is better practice to keep your tests as short as possible, with some developers suggesting limiting to **one** `assert` statement if possible.
+You could do this all in one test by testing one set of parameters, asserting the output, testing the next, asserting the next output, etc. But it is a better practice to keep your tests as short as possible, with some developers suggesting limiting to **one** `assert` statement if possible.
 While I think the **one** `assert` statement requirement is a bit extreme, we can reduce our `assert` statement count considerably with these types of tests by **parameterizing**.
 What does that look like?
-Lets see an example.
+Let's see an example.

 In `example_test.py`: